Highlighting the relationship among science, politics, and culture in Latin American history

 Through its interdisciplinary approach, Geopolitics, Culture, and the Scientific Imaginary in Latin America shows that such scientific advancements fueled a series of visionary utopian projects throughout the region, as countries grappling with the legacy of colonialism sought to modernize and to build national and regional identities.

 María del Pilar Blanco is associate professor of Spanish American literature and fellow and tutor in Spanish at Trinity College, University of Oxford.
 She is the author of Ghost-Watching American Modernity: Haunting, Landscape, and the Hemispheric Imagination.
-Joanna Page is a Reader in Latin American literature and visual culture at the University of Cambridge.
-She is the author of several books, including Creativity and Science in Contemporary Argentine Literature: Between Romanticism and Formalism.
+Joanna Page is professor of Latin American studies at the University of Cambridge.
+She is the author of several books, including Decolonizing Science in Latin American Art.

 There are currently no reviews available